 Defined points of entry become gateways to the District.
 They can be achieved using architectural features, monuments, public art, signage, paving patterns, and landscape that are symbolic to the area.
 Gateway buildings can be constructed at the edges of the District, which are noticeable and interesting to people traveling past.
-These significant feaexample, creating a gateway at the intersection of Evans Avenue and East Rosedale Street with monumentation or other significant features that lead to a public plaza adds to the appeal of the street.
+These significant features will lead visitors to the anchor uses.
+For example, creating a gateway at the intersection of Evans Avenue and East Rosedale Street with monumentation or other significant features that lead to a public plaza adds to the appeal of the street.